 STRUCTURE OF Ferris Bueller’s Day Off SCREENPLAY

-Here is a quick Ferris Bueller’s Day Off summary to recap the story:
+Here is a quick Ferris Bueller’s Day Off summary:

 Ferris Bueller is a high school student getting close to graduating.
 He fakes being sick to have a day off from school.

-Ferris calls up his best friend Cameron to play hooky with him.
-Cameron is incidentally actually ill but finally concedes to Ferris’ hijinx.
+Ferris calls up his best friend Cameron, who is actually sick, to play hooky with him.
+He finally agrees to join Ferris’ hijinx.

 Plot Point One

 Ferris convinces Cameron to help him get his girlfriend, Sloan, out of school so that the three can play hooky together.
-However, they do this by borrowing Cameron’s father’s prized Ferrari.
+To do this, they borrow Cameron’s father’s prized Ferrari.

-The kids’ principal Ed Rooney is suspicious that Ferris’ is not actually sick and decides to investigate.
-Meanwhile, Ferris, Sloan, and Cameron head out to have a day of hookey in Chicago.
+Principal Ed Rooney is suspicious that Ferris’ is not actually sick and decides to investigate.
+Meanwhile, Ferris, Sloan, and Cameron head out to have fun in Chicago.

-The kids hand the car over to a valet while they dine for lunch and crash a parade.
-The valets take the Ferrari for a joyride.
+The kids hand the car over to a valet service, who then take the Ferrari for a joyride.
 Principal Rooney realizes Ferris is playing hooky after visiting his empty house.

 Plot Point Two

-The kids spend their day playing hooky conning their way into a fancy restaurant, a Cubs baseball game, and even a parade.
+The kids spend their day conning their way into a fancy restaurant, a Cubs baseball game, and even a parade.

 The kids discover additional miles on the Ferrari.
 Cameron loses it after realizing his father will find out they took the car.
 Ferris has a bright idea of running the car in reverse to take the miles off.

 After Ferris’ idea doesn’t work out, Cameron takes his frustrations about his dad out by kicking the car.
 The car ends up flying out the window.
-To everyone's surprise, Cameron remains composed and faces his fear by planning to confront his dad.
+To everyone's surprise, Cameron remains composed and faces his fear of confronting his dad.